 Phase II of NLTS 2012 will follow the students through high school and beyond, relying on administrative data collected by the Department and other agencies such as: (1) school district records, including transcripts and assessments (being collected 2017–2020); (2) postsecondary enrollment information from the National Student Clearinghouse (NSC) and financial aid information from the Department's Federal Student Aid (FSA) records (being collected 2017–2020); (3) disability program participation, employment and earnings information from the Social Security Administration (SSA) (to be collected 2019–2020); and (4) information about vocational rehabilitative services and supports youth received from the Department's Rehabilitative Services Administration (RSA) (to be collected 2019–2020).
 Administrative data will be linked with the 2012–2013 survey data to examine key steps in high school course-taking and completion, and youth's experiences with college, training, and employment.

-The May 2018 brief summarizing key findings from across the three-volume report suggests:
+A May 2018 brief summarizing key findings so far suggests:

 Key findings will be updated when subsequent reports are released.

-Three related report volumes describing the survey information collected have been released.
-The first two volumes were released on March 28, 2017, and the third, comparing the characteristics and experiences of in-school youth with an IEP over time using NLTS 2012 and earlier NLTS studies, was released on February 7, 2018.
+Three related report volumes describing the survey information collected have been released (two on March 28, 2017 and the third on February 7, 2018).
 A brief summarizing the key findings from across the three volumes was released on May 15, 2018.
 Publications are listed below.
 Subsequent reports will be announced on http://ies.ed.gov/ncee/.

 A restricted-use file containing de-identified sampling and 2012-2013 survey data is available for the purposes of replicating study findings and secondary analysis.